Brzozova/brzozova.github.io/index.md

+# -- PYTHON -- DJANGO -- IT SECURITY --

 ## About me

 I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by Girls.js to discover I prefer to write a code.
 After workshops I join to local organisation called "Code for Poznań", where I was able to complete Django and AngularJS workshops.